T-Mobile USA CEO: ready for any outcome of MetroPCS process

-NEW YORK John Legere, the chief executive T-Mobile USA, said he expects shareholders to approve the company's plan to merge with MetroPCS Communications Inc.
+NEW YORK, March 26 John Legere, the chief executive T-Mobile USA, said he expects shareholders to approve the company's plan to merge with MetroPCS Communications Inc .

 But if the deal falls through, the executive said, he would be prepared.